 Boyd Kenneth Packer was born on September 10, 1924, the tenth of eleven children.
 As a young boy, he contracted polio, which was misdiagnosed as pneumonia.
 When he recovered, he had to relearn to walk and endured lifelong problems with his knees and hips.
-Despite this physical setback, Boyd was driven by a sense of duty and did not accept excuses for himself.
+Despite this physical setback, Boyd K. Packer was driven by a sense of duty and did not accept excuses for himself.

-After high school, Boyd K. Packer worked to help build an army hospital in Brigham City, Utah.
+After high school, Elder Packer worked to help build an army hospital in Brigham City, Utah.
 He was prevented from serving a mission due to World War II, so in 1943 he enlisted in the Army Air Force.
 A year later, he graduated as a pilot.
 Stationed in Okinawa at the end of the war, he eagerly anticipated returning home but was instead assigned to remain in the Pacific with the occupying troops.
 Packer was able to return home in 1946 and enrolled in what is now Weber State University.